 Below are some ideas on exercises that can be completed in the comfort of your own home, as well as household objects that can be used as weights.

 If you require more than just your body weight to strengthen, here are some ideas of household items that can be used to add weight in the above exercises.

 – 1-2L bottles of juice (you can use old bottles and fill them up with water)

 – Potjie Pot

 The list is endless, all you need is your imagination and you can substitute any items you may find in the house for weights!

 Whilst these exercises are easily performed at home, it is important that the correct form is used to prevent injuries.
 If this is your first time performing these exercises, contact your local physiotherapist to ensure you complete the exercises using the right movements and style.

-Bonny Davidson submitted this article and is part of the team practising at Lamberti Physiotherapy Dainfern.
-You can chat to her about the right exercises for your age and health status by completing this quick online appointment form.
+The team practising at Lamberti Physiotherapy Dainfern submitted this article.
+You can chat to them about the right exercises for your age and health status by completing this quick online appointment form.